 Martial arts instills discipline and respect within oneself to be the best person they can be.
 They all come from different origins and people also question, how they match up with one another.

-In this article, we are going to look in depth at the martial arts of Kung Fu and TaeKwonDo and see how they match up with one another.
+In this article, we are going to look in depth at each of these areas of Kung Fu and TaeKwonDo and see how they match up with one another.

 Origins of Kung Fu

 The term “Kung Fu” actually is a blanket that encompasses several hundred different fighting styles that were developed in China.
 Though a number of historical records and legends show that Kung Fu was originated outside of China.
 It actually started in India and originated from Indian martial arts during the first millennium.

 The origins of Kung Fu are shrouded in legend with no single figure being credited for being credited for being the founder.
 Supposedly the founder was a Buddhist monk named Bodhidarma that allegedly developed Kung Fu in the 5th or 6th century.
 He is linked to being the founder of Kung Fu in a exercise/martial arts manual from 1624 called the Yijing Jing,

 However, many historians believe that many accounts in the book are fabricated and inaccurate.
 For example, the writer added fictional characters to supposed historical events and legend has it that the manual was discovered at Bodhidarma’s grave site.